 CORE Threshold is an indicator of your personal limit core body temperature limit which acts as a guide to define your safe limit.
 This is useful to help avoid heat-stress in competition and to ensure that you train within your limits to avoid negative consequences and prolonged recovery.

 Heat Block Training is an intense period of one to two weeks with a primary focus of stressing and conditioning your body (safely) by training in a higher core body temperature zone in order to increase your physical performance in competition.
 This needs to be followed by 'topping-up' heat exposure (during regular training) so that the physiological benefits are not lost.

-Heat Adaption is not the focus of this resource though is worth introducing as some athletes automatically consider this to be Heat Training.
+Heat Acclimation / Adaption is not the focus of this resource though is worth introducing as some athletes automatically consider this to be Heat Training.

 The good news for athletes is that it takes just a few weeks of Heat Training to yield measurable performance improvements.